 It takes courage to believe that we can feel deeply hurt and still come out better and stronger than ever.
 But you can build a more resilient, powerful you—not in spite of Class-A jerks in your life, but because of them and exactly how they choose to show up.

 Below is a framework I call “The Resilient Eight.”
-It works with the fact that your brain is a muscle, and when you use irritating, upsetting or stressful situations to stretch yourself beyond comfort and into the discomfort zone for a bit, you can discover higher potential in yourself and reap rewards that are tangible and measurable.
+It works with the fact that your brain is a muscle, and when you use irritating, upsetting or stressful situations to stretch yourself beyond comfort and into the discomfort zone for a bit, you can discover the higher potential in yourself and reap rewards that are tangible and measurable.

 The Resilient Eight are meant to be steps along a journey to a stronger you.
 If taken in sequence, it can be transformational.
 Take as much time as you need with each step, just don’t allow yourself to get stuck in place.
 This is a process meant to take you through and forward.